-Living Learning Communities (formerly known as the BLOCs) are themed based communities that intentionally place students into a community where living, learning, and leading is dynamic and constant.
+Living Learning Communities are themed based communities that intentionally place students into a community where living, learning, and leading is dynamic and constant.
 The Living Learning Community is experienced through programs and activities planned by RAs, Faculty, and particularly, residents on these floors.
 This experience is Residential Life’s opportunity to continue to provide intentional support and programming more tailored to you and your interest.

 Residential Life and the University owns and operates nine University facilities that fraternities have been granted the privilege of occupying located near the Athletic Complex and the Village Green on the Danforth Campus.
-Of the two additional fraternities that make up the group of 11 Washington University IFC fraternity chapters, one occupies an off-campus non-University owned house, and the other will be moving into an available University house in Fall 2019.
+One additional fraternity makes up the group of 11 Washington University IFC fraternity chapters, occupying an off-campus non-University owned house.

 Gender Inclusive Housing

 Gender Inclusive Housing (Gender Queer/Gender Nonconforming) refers to individual rooms or suites where the gender of the roommates is not taken into consideration when the room is assigned through the assignment process.
 While this is intended to support students who identify as LGBTQIA, this is available to all students who feel they would be more comfortable in a gender inclusive room/suite or feel they could provide a safe and inclusive space for another student regardless of gender identity/expression, sexual orientation, or any other factor.

 All gender identities can be present on the floors and within the buildings.
 A Co-Ed assignment would only house students of one gender identity within the suite or bedroom whereas the Gender Inclusive assignment can accommodate any gender identity.